 Because tankless water heaters do not heat and store large volumes of water, they present opportunities for significant energy savings.
-Tankless hot water heaters use between 30 percent and 50 percent less energy than traditional hot water heaters, reports the Family Handyman website.
-For a typical home, this can add up to around $100 per year in energy savings.
-The annual savings varies depending on the cost of the natural gas, propane or electricity required to heat the water.
+Tankless hot water heaters use between 20 percent and 30 percent less energy than traditional hot water heaters of the same size.
+Depending on the amount of water used by a home, this can manifest as anywhere from a small to major reduction in energy costs.
+The annual savings vary depending on the cost of the natural gas, propane or electricity required to heat the water, as well.

 Tankless hot water heater systems do cost more than traditional systems, and installation is not for do-it-yourselfers.
-Tankless systems cost around two to three times more than traditional water heaters, with the cost of tankless varying between $1,000 and $1,200.
-Because installation can require rerouting gas lines as well as adding flues and ventilation systems, installation costs can double the initial price of adding a tankless system.
-Electric models can also incur extra installation costs.
+Tankless systems for a home of average size can cost around two to three times more than traditional water heaters, with the cost of tankless varying between $1,000 and $1,200.
+Because installation can require rerouting gas lines as well as adding flues and ventilation systems, installation costs can double the initial price of adding a tankless system -- and electric models can also incur extra installation costs.
 A family-sized unit requires thicker wires than conventional ones, as well as a dedicated circuit to serve it's short surge of usage, so will likely require rewiring.
+Though this means that tankless heaters may not be best for a snap decision when it comes to the task of water heater replacement, tankless heaters use a much smaller amount of space -- which can be appealing in certain homes or environmentally-focused architecture designs.

 Hot Water Output